WWOOFING AT SCALES NATURE PARK

 Other Things to See and Do on Grand Manan

 Sea Watch Whale and Seabird Watching Tours (S C Breakwater Road, Grand Manan, NB E5G 4H4).
-This business was founded by Captain Peter Wilcox and his wife Kenda in 1969, and their tours are a great way to meet some marine animals living in this area.
+This business was founded by Captain Peter Wilcox and his wife Kenda in 1969.
+Their tours are a great way to meet some marine animals living in this area.

 Their whale watching tour takes 4 to 5 ½ hours, depending on the whales’ location, and can be booked from early July to late September.